Essential kitchen tools to make the perfect cup of coffee as explained by Matt Chitharanjan and Namrata Asthana

 6. Air Tight Container: Most of us tend to refrigerate the beans – a practice that does more harm than good.
 Moisture along with heat, light and oxygen is one of coffee’s biggest nemesis.

-Storing in the fridge causes condensation on the beans that breaks down coffee.
+Storing in the fridge causes condensation on the beans that break down coffee.

 A kitchen scale will help you measure the ingredient correctly.